COVID-19 Update: Due to 2020 social distancing measures we will not be hosting our in-person event as planned. Please check back for 2021 dates.

-The University of Southern California Resource Center for Minority Aging Research (USC RCMAR) and the USC Schaeffer Center for Health Policy & Economics Aging and Cognition Program are pleased to announce the inaugural Science of Alzheimer’s Disease and Related Dementias (ADRD) for Social Scientists Program, with funding by the National Institute on Aging.
+The University of Southern California Resource Center for Minority Aging Research (USC RCMAR) and the USC Schaeffer Center for Health Policy & Economics Aging and Cognition Program will host the Science of Alzheimer’s Disease and Related Dementias (ADRD) for Social Scientists Program in 2021, with funding by the National Institute on Aging.

 - Open to social scientists, at any level (pre-doc, post-doc, junior or senior faculty) interested in pursuing or expanding their research agenda to the field of ADRD